russelljhay0813/PIAT-Lucena/docs/PIAT-database-structure.md

 - The schema supports role-based access for administrators, registrars, faculty, and students.
 - The database is normalized enough for the current scope and uses foreign keys where appropriate.
 - Text columns are used for many identifiers because the system uses UUID-style string keys and SQLite-friendly field storage.
+- The current implementation uses dedicated tables for academic years, semesters, sections, subject offerings, faculty, and academic records to support the registrar and faculty workflows more explicitly.
+- Student enrollments remain linked to subjects, while subject offerings provide a more structured view of scheduled classes and sections.